-Our support services remain open throughout the pandemic, and we are always here to speak to.
+Our support services are open and we are always here to speak to.
 If you’re struggling with your mental health, or you need to speak to someone about a disability, this page outlines how you can access support.

 For more information about our Wellbeing and Disability Services, head to our dedicated page.